 You can try it yourself, it’s simple.
 Every day, write down five things you are grateful for.
-They can be really important things, or trivial things that you sometimes take for granted.
+They can be really big things, or trivial things that you sometimes take for granted.
 For me, my wife and family appear in my gratitude list frequently.

-But sometimes, you might include small things like being grateful for your morning cup of coffee.
+But sometimes, you might include small things like just being grateful for your morning cup of coffee, or the wagging of your dog’s tail when you get back from a long day at work.
 What matters is that you build resilience by training your brain to notice the positive parts of work and life.